magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 * finds a `FileOffer` and opens a local file for writing
 * sends an `OfferAccept` message immediately
 * reads subsequent data records, writing them to the open file
+* reads a `FileAcknowledge` / kind=`6` record from the peer
+* sends a `FileAcknowledge` / kind=`6` record (note that it should generate its own hash)
+* double-checks that the correct number of payload bytes were received and that the hash sent matches the hash received
 * notices the subchannel close
-* double-checks that the correct number of payload bytes were received
-   * XXX: return a checksum ack? (this might be more in line with Waterken principals so the sending side knows to delete state relating to this file ... but arguably with Dilation it "knows" that file made it?)
 * closes the file

 When the GUI application finishes (e.g. Alice closes it) the mailbox is closed.